Haverfordwest, South Wales, Wales

 Sitting high upon its stone mound looking out over St Bride's Bay and the Preseli Hills, Pembrokeshire’s Roch Castle is a spectacular 12th-century fortification on the outside and a five-star contemporary property on the inside.

-With six en-suite bedrooms sleeping twelve guests, Roch Castle is available for both exclusive use (on a catered or self-catering basis) as well as bed & breakfast stays.
+With six en-suite bedrooms sleeping twelve guests, Roch Castle is available on an exclusive use self-catering basis.

 Roch Castle offer four bedrooms with views over the coast and surrounding countryside.
 The castle's interior has been given a tasteful, contemporary look that highlights the ancient stone that forms this towering structure.

 All of Roch Castle's bedrooms are en-suite and are equipped with all the expected necessities.
 The beds combine the highest quality Sealy mattresses with hypo-allergenic Comforel topper, duvet and pillows and 300-thread-count linens, ensuring a delightfully satisfying night’s sleep.